 I’m just fine with corporations making profits, but it seems pretty callous to do it on the backs of those who are struck with disease and trauma — unwilling customers.
 That’s why it was literally illegal in the U.S. for hospitals to be for-profit entities until Henry Kaiser personally lobbied his friend, President Richard Nixon, to change the law in the 1970s — and look at what that has wrought today: medical debt is the number-one reason for personal bankruptcy in the U.S.

 Again, I want to be part of this story too, so I will match the first $1,000 in reader contributions to this fund.
-It is open-ended: your contributions will be used by the nonprofit as soon as funds clear, and I will continue to raise the goal as it is met.
-There is no deadline: the campaign is open-ended.
+Your contributions will be used by the nonprofit as soon as funds clear, and I will continue to raise the goal as it is met.
+There is no deadline: the campaign is open-ended. *

 Each dollar donated will enable RIP-MD to buy up around $100 of medical debt owed by individuals, and sometimes more as shown above.
 Those debts will literally be erased so the people involved no longer owe it: to date RIP-MD donors have erased more than $10 Billion in medical debt.

 For this campaign, any amount really will help, since it will be added to the total donated by other True readers — and to the total brought in by other similar campaigns such as the ones noted in the stories above.

 Note for Foreign Readers: I actually don’t think non-American readers should feel compelled to contribute to this campaign since it really is an American mess — though if you feel so inclined, I’ll consider you to be doubly generous.

 Again, the True Reader Campaign is here.